dmwarren/autoscrabblepoke/README.md

   - Two-player games only.
   - Not a lot of error checking for the config file.

+# Disclaimer
+Scrabble is a registered trademark of J. W. Spear & Son PLC and Hasbro Inc.
+This project is for personal use and is not affiliated with any trademark holders.

 # License
 Please see LICENSE.md.